altendky/pyqt-tools/README.rst

 package which is useful for developers while the official PyQt5 wheels stay focused on fulfilling the dependencies of PyQt5 applications.

+Both Windows and Linux are supported.
+Adjust paths etc accordingly if applying the explanations below in Linux rather than Windows.  macOS support is incomplete but see `issue #12`_ if you want to discuss it.

 .. |PyPI| image:: https://img.shields.io/pypi/v/pyqt5-tools.svg
    :alt: PyPI version